OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

 ```
 Available mobility types are:

-* `mobility_law='SimpleGlide'`: simple linear mobility law where dislocation segments glide on the planes defined by their normal (nx,ny,nz).
-It does not require a crystal type and thus does not check whether the planes are crystallographically relevant.
-All Burgers vectors are treated equally.
-It is provided for testing purposes only.
+* `mobility_law='BCC_0B'`: generic linear mobility law for BCC crystals.
+Requires `crystal` to be set to `'bcc'` in the global parameters dictionary.
+The mobility matrix on glissile segments is constructed by summing a contribution from a pencil glide behavior of the screw segment component with a contribution from a planar behavior of the edge segment component.
+By default, no explicit glide planes are defined (non-planar mobility).
+To use and enforce glide planes (planar mobility), option `state["use_glide_planes"] = 1` and `state["enforce_glide_planes"] = 1` must be specified, respectively.
 Specific mobility parameters:
+    - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
-    - `mob` (optional): isotropic mobility coefficient used for all dislocation character angles in 1/(Pa.s).
-Default: 1.0
+    - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
+    - `Mclimb` (required): mobility coefficient used for the climb component in 1/(Pa.s)
-    - `Medge` (optional): mobility coefficient used for the edge dislocation component in 1/(Pa.s).
-Must be used in pair with `Mscrew`.
-Mixed dislocation mobility coefficient will be linearly interpolated between edge and screw values.
-Default value: none.
+    - `Fedge` (optional): friction stress used for edge dislocation component in Pa.
+Default: 0.0.
-    - `Mscrew` (optional): mobility coefficient used for the screw dislocation component in 1/(Pa.s).
-Must be used in pair with `Medge`.
-Default value: none.
+    - `Fscrew` (optional): friction stress used for screw dislocation component in Pa.
+Default: 0.0.
+    - `vmax` (optional): maximum dislocation velocity in m/s.
+A relativistic capping of the velocity is applied if specified.
+Default: none.

 * `mobility_law='FCC_0'`: generic planar, linear mobility law for FCC crystals.
 Requires `crystal` to be set to `'fcc'` in the global parameters dictionary.
 Motion is only strictly allowed on {111} planes.
 Junction nodes are restricted to move along their line direction (glide plane intersections).
 By default, glide constraints are enforced by systematically projecting node velocities onto their glide planes.
 Mobility coefficients are linearly interpolated between edge and screw values.
 Specific mobility parameters: